-Given the myriad of influences that contribute to a child support application's submission, it is inherently difficult to attribute a single influence, including digital marketing, to the number of applications received.
+Given the myriad influences that contribute to a child support application's submission, it is inherently difficult to attribute a single influence, including digital marketing, to the number of applications received.
 Additional evidence of application-related activity adds to the body of information available to measure the effectiveness of an intervention, so this evaluation includes additional metrics on designated application-related activities, including application inquiries to individual counties, and applications initiated on-line.
 The number of applications initiated on-line more than doubled during the intervention period, while the rate of application related inquiries and contacts to counties decreased.

-As a result of this intervention, CSS' new website design is more modern, has increased functionality, and appears to be more effective than the previous site at directing visitors to the Apply for Child Support services page and downloading applications.
-CSS is now well positioned for the implementation of the next two digital marketing interventions, which include advertisements with directing users to the redesigned website.
-The quality of future visitors' experience on the website has likely been greatly enhanced by the successful implementation of this first intervention.
+Because of this intervention, CSS' new website design is more modern, has increased functionality, and appears to be more effective than the previous site at directing visitors to the Apply for Child Support services page and downloading applications.
+CSS is now well positioned to implement the next two digital marketing interventions, which include advertisements with directing users to the redesigned website.
+The quality of future visitors' experience on the website has likely been enhanced by the successful implementation of this first intervention.